erhk111/learntocodeoc/README.md

 2. Working with the Event Object. https://api.jquery.com/category/events/event-object/

 ###Exercise 5.0 (jQuery DOM Manipulation)
-1. Adding content to the DOM with append() http://api.jquery.com/append/
+1. Show and hide elements with toggle(). http://api.jquery.com/toggle/

 Tips:
 * On a Mac press Command + Space Bar to open the finder.
 Type in `Terminal`.